-Her fiction appears in One Story, The Kenyon Review, The Southern Review, Ninth Letter and Hayden’s Ferry Review, among others, and won Copper Nickel’s 2012 Fiction Prize and a 2015 Nelson Algren Award Finalist Prize.
-She was the Georges and Anne Borchardt Scholar at the 2014 Sewanee Writers’ Conference and a featured author at the 2015 One Story Debutante Ball.
-Her work was selected as notable in Best American Non-Required Reading 2011 and her essays appear in The Believer and The Washington Post.
+Her fiction appears in One Story, American Short Fiction, The Kenyon Review and The Southern Review, among others, and won Copper Nickel’s Fiction Prize and a Chicago Tribune Nelson Algren Award Prize.
+Her work has received support from the Sewanee Writers’ Conference, the Ragdale Foundation and the Women’s International Study Center and has appeared in Best Small Fictions and Best American Non-Required Reading.
+Her essays appear in The Believer, Catapult, Literary Hub, Guernica and The Washington Post.

 Originally from St. Louis, she currently lives in upstate New York where she is an Assistant Professor of Creative Writing at Hamilton College.